ViniUme/database-login/README.md

         or
     yarn

-The project needs enviroments variables, you can create in root the file .env.local and use the envs name in .env.example.
+The project needs enviroments variables, you can create in root, the file .env.local and use the env's name in .env.example.
 Use this env to put the link of database.

 <br>
 Then type this command in to run local server: